MicrosoftDocs/win32/desktop-src/hidpi/high-dpi-desktop-application-development-on-windows.md

 ### Per-Monitor and Per-Monitor (V2) DPI Awareness

-It is recommended that desktop applications are updated to use per-monitor DPI awareness mode in order to render correctly whenever the DPI of the display that they’re running on changes.
+It is recommended that desktop applications are updated to use per-monitor DPI awareness mode in order to render correctly whenever the DPI of the display that they re running on changes.
 When an application reports to Windows that it wants to run in this mode, Windows will step out of the way and not bitmap stretch the application when the DPI changes.
-It is completely the application’s responsibility to handle resizing itself for the new DPI.
+It is completely the application s responsibility to handle resizing itself for the new DPI.
 The reason that work is required here, by the application, is that most UI frameworks that desktop application use (Windows common controls (comctl32), Windows Forms, Windows Presentation Framework, etc.) do not support automatic DPI scaling by default.

 There are two versions of Per-Monitor awareness that an application can register itself as: version 1 and version 2 (PMv2).
 Registering a process as running in PMv2 awareness mode results in: